deep-spin/sparse_att/README.md

 ```

-The data will be released soon or before that contact us so we can providem it.
+The data will be released soon or before that contact us so we can provide it.